Essential French Onion Soup

 6Turn off the heat, and allow the soup to steep (covered) while you prepare the bread.

-2Heat the oven to 400° Fahrenheit.
+2Heat the oven to 400°F (204°C).
 Butter the bread slices, and then line them up on a baking sheet.
 Bake until golden, 5 to 6 minutes.
 Allow to cool for a few minutes.

 3Rub the toasted bread with the garlic cloves, and then quickly dunk the bread into the soup.
 Dunking the bread first helps to prevent the bread from soaking up all the broth in your bowl when serving.

-4Place one slice into the bottom of each oven-safe soup bowl and sprinkle a little Gruyere cheese on top.
+4Place oven-safe bowls onto a large baking sheet (to help move them in and out of the oven).
+Place one slice into the bottom of each oven-safe soup bowl and sprinkle a little Gruyere cheese on top.
 Ladle soup into the bowls and top with two more slices of bread.
 Top with remaining cheese.
 Broil until the cheese is bubbly and golden brown.

 Adam and Joanne's Tips

-• Onions: Try this recipe with sweet onions (like Vidalia or Walla Walla) for a slightly sweeter soup.
-We have noticed that sweet onions brown more quickly than yellow onions, so be careful to keep close when the onions are caramelizing so that they do not burn.
+- Onions: I use yellow onions, but if you try sweet onions (like Vidalia or Walla Walla), we have noticed that they brown more quickly than yellow onions, so be careful to keep close when the onions are caramelizing so that they do not burn.

-• Alcohol: We use sweet vermouth (Dolin) and Lillet Blanc.
-Substitute sweet vermouth with sherry (not sherry cooking wine) or brandy.
-The Lillet Blanc is similar to dry white wine but more aromatic.
-Your favorite dry white wine is perfectly acceptable.
-For a non-alcoholic version of French onion soup, leave the alcohol out altogether and season to taste with a splash of sherry vinegar and possibly a dash of fish sauce.
+- Can you make French onion soup without wine?
+Yes, leave the alcohol out altogether and season to taste with a splash of sherry vinegar and possibly a dash of fish sauce (odd, but it adds a lot of flavor).
 When deglazing the pan, use broth.
 You will lose some complexity in the flavor, but the soup will still be tasty.

 This is very hard for me to do but I love onion soup